botlaram/docs/docs/kubernetes.md

 5. Persistent Volumes (PVs) and Persistent Volume Claims (PVCs):

-    PVs: Storage resources in the cluster, such as an external disk, network storage, etc.
+    PV: Storage resources in the cluster, such as an external disk, network storage, etc.
-    PVCs: Requests for storage by a user, which are then matched to available PVs.
+    PVC: Requests for storage by a user, which are then matched to available PVs.

 6. Ingress